 When I look back on my childhood I wonder how I managed to survive at all.
 It was, of course, a miserable childhood: the happy childhood is hardly worth your while.
 Worse than the ordinary miserable childhood is the miserable Irish childhood, and worse yet is the miserable Irish Catholic childhood.

 This begins the uniquely unforgettable memoir Angela’s Ashes.
 McCourt was born in Depression-era Brooklyn to Irish immigrants but raised in the slums of Limerick, Ireland.
 His mother, Angela, was poor since his father was an alcoholic.

-He lives to tell his own tale with an eloquence that feels so immediate and alive.
-The rich dialogue, including Catholic teachings and Irish colloquialisms, history and songs, breathes life into an otherwise grim story.
+He lives to tell his own tale with eloquence, and the words in Angela’s Ashes feel so immediate and alive.
+The rich dialogue, including Catholic teachings and Irish colloquialisms, history, and songs, breathes life into an otherwise grim story.
 For this reason, it’s especially fantastic on audio — and difficult to put down.
 At the end of the day, it’s about the transcendent power of hearing another person’s story.

 The House of the Spirits by Isabel Allende